MIGRANT LABORER 1858 – 1920

 In Dec 1893, the Bureau of Pensions informs William the pension was “Submitted for rejection on the grounds of claimants declared inability to furnish any evidence to show the death of the widow of soldier.”
 Correspondence concerning his filing for a Civil War Pension continues though 1896.
 William never received a pension nor is there evidence that other claims had been made by the widow or other children.
 Why didn’t Joanna apply for a pension for her minor children?

 William, Angeline and their children move several times in their 30+ years of marriage.
 Census records indicate the family never owns their own home.
 By 1912. records for Angeline and her children can be traced, but William has disappeared.
-In the 1920 Federal Census, Angeline is residing in Colfax in Jasper Co.
-IA, owns her own home and lives there with her two sons, Chester age 30 and 12 year-old Elmer.
+In the 1920 Federal Census, Angeline is residing in Colfax in Jasper County, owns her own home and lives there with her sons, Chester age 30 and 12 year-old Elmer.
 Angeline has been alone since about 1912 and has presented herself as a widow since 1915.

 Sometime after this January Federal Census, William moved into the Polk County Poor Farm just north of Des Moines City.
 Ella disappears.
 William died at the Poor Farm on 7 June 1920 at the age of 62.
 Unclaimed deceased residents of the Poor Farm were buried in a nearby small cemetery located along NE 14th Street.
-Most graves were moved 11 Aug 1971 to nearby Pine Hill Cemetery when NE 14th was widened.
+Most graves were moved 11 Aug 1971 to nearby Pine Hill Cemetery when Route NE 14th was widened.
 Some of the 70 bodies were unidentified.
 William Bunyard may have been one of those unidentified bodies.
 The Poor Farm stated that “Liability for support of relatives extends to parents, grandparents, children, and grandchildren.”
 However, this did not appear to be the case with William as his family did not claim his body and he was buried in an anonymous pauper’s grave.

 In a letter written to Vera Bunyard in 1991, Elsie Faye Plumb of Des Moines, a grand daughter of Angeline, wrote: “Our Grandpa Bunyard, William, is buried here in Des Moines.
 Aunt Blanche knew, but can’t remember her ever taking [us] to his grave.”
 William, unclaimed by the family, was buried on the 12th of June at the Poor Farm.
 His Death Certificate estimates his age to be 65 and indicates he is married but as to other vital information (names of wife, parents, date of birth) there is the response of “Don’t Know.”
-It is understandable the daughters may not have had kind feelings toward him in his final years.
+It is understandable the daughters may not have had unkind feelings toward him in his final years.
 This could explain no family member claiming William’s body and grandchildren unable to “remember her ever taking [us] to his grave.”

 - Edward Durwood Bunyard born 2 April 1882.